How U.S. Airlines Are Regulated

 Foreign Ownership Limits

 U.S. airlines are protected by foreign ownership restrictions.
 49 U.S.C. § 41102 requires that a fitness certificate holder be a U.S. citizen, defined as an entity where 75% of voting interests are held by U.S. citizens.
 Additionally, 49 U.S.C. § 41308 limits foreign individuals and entities to 25% voting interest and 49% equity interest.
 These limits prevent foreign acquisition of U.S. carriers.
-They reflect post-World War II policy that aviation is a strategic industry and should remain under U.S. control.
+They reflect post-World War II policy that aviation is a strategic industry and can remain under U.S. control.
 The restrictions are absolute: even if a foreign carrier wished to buy an equity stake in a U.S. airline, it cannot exceed the 49% limit.
 This constrains international investment and capital availability.
 It also affects alliance structures: oneworld, SkyTeam, and Star Alliance are not ownership consolidations but operational partnerships governed by antitrust exemptions.

 Cabotage Prohibition